Sterling derivative bets rise as Brexit endgame nears

 A hard Brexit on the other hand may push the currency 10 percent below current levels, according to Andreas Koenig, global head of FX at Amundi.
 That makes this a “textbook environment” for buying “volatility”.

-Volatility GBP1MO= or expected swings in asset prices is a key ingredient for pricing currency options, and higher demand for option products translates into a pick up in implied volatility measures, in this case for the British pound.
+Volatility or expected swings in asset prices is a key ingredient for pricing currency options, and higher demand for option products translates into a pick up in implied volatility measures, in this case for the British pound.

 For example, Thomson Reuters data shows a large buildup in currency options at $1.27 and $1.34 against the pound, suggesting hedge funds are content to play the ranges but have increased their option purchases.